tsvbits/tsvbits.github.io/src/pages/solidless/index.md

 title: SOLIDless
 date: '2020-05-05'
 spoiler: I don't know SOLID and I don't care about it :)
-tags: ["random", "phylosophy"]
+tags: ["random", "phylosophy", "irony", "humor"]
 ---

 Some of SOLID principles are less important for me, here is why?

-- I'm used to write more functional code atm, so OOP is less important practice for me
+- I'm used to write more functional coding atm, so OOP is less important practice for me
-- Immutable, purity, composobality matters for me more than knowing who each symbol in SOLID abbreviation is decoded :smile:
+- Immutable, purity, composobality matters for me more than knowing how each symbol in SOLID abbreviation is decoded :smile:
 - It is not magic, knowing how they are stated does not help you on practice

+So I am solidless coder, sorry recruters :smile:

 ## Fun story